GladdyKing/JINU-II/README.md

-#🤖 JINU-II WhatsApp Bot
+# 🤖 JINU-II WhatsApp Bot

 JINU-II is a multi-device WhatsApp bot built using the Baileys library.
-Created by *Davison Gladson*, it empowers group admins with automation, moderation, and interactive tools to keep WhatsApp communities buzzing.
+Created by  Davison Gladson, it empowers group admins with automation, moderation, and interactive tools to keep WhatsApp communities buzzing.

 <div align="center">
   <a href="https://git.io/typing-svg">